-It’s that tricky interview question you’re never quite sure how to answer… What are you weaknesses?
+It’s that tricky interview question you’re never quite sure how to answer when in an interview for your first graduate job...
+What are you weaknesses?
 There’s always that temptation to pick something which isn’t actually a weakness and in fact makes you look good.
 “Oh, sometimes I think I’m a bit too punctual”.

 In actual fact, this isn’t what employers are looking for.
 Everyone has their weaknesses, even the biggest CEO’s in the world, and acknowledging these weaknesses and rectifying them is the real key to success.
 If you sit there in your interview and act like you’re perfect, the recruiter will see right through it.

 So how do you identify what your weaknesses are?
 And how do you go about improving them?
 These steps below should help you spot those flaws and tackle them appropriately.

 Think about your career

 The first thing to do is to think about what skills you actually need.
 I mean, I’m rubbish at maths but since my job involves writing all day long, this doesn’t really matter.
 Similarly, there’s no point in stressing about the fact that your grammar isn’t up to scratch when your job is all numbers and spreadsheets.

 So do some research into your career and what skills employers are looking for.
 We’ve also got loads of advice on this in the DebutLive tab of the app, so take a look.
 Make a list of the top skills you’ll need and work from there

 Then look in the mirror